© 2017 Rudy Owens. All rights reserved.

 Clearly things were not going as expected.
 I had no choice now.
 I sucked in a gulp of air and then knocked.
 With the door still closed, she asked for my name, and I told her it was Rudy Owens.
 Instead of turning me away, she invited me into her living room.

 And there I sat on her couch, across from a woman two years younger than me.
 She had dark, shoulder-length brown hair and a chin and lips that very much resembled my own.

 “You don’t know how lucky you are,” she said, with a sigh of resignation.
 I did not expect this outcome.
 Her comment caught me off guard, almost speechless.

 I planned the trip on a whim 48 hours before, from my new home in Portland.
 I had previously found that improbable journeys with little possibility for success had always opened doorways to the unexpected.
 This was most true when it came to this lifelong quest that brought me to Southern California with the early morning flight on September 29, 2014.

 The stranger sitting across from me shared half of my DNA.
-She was both my half-sister and a complete stranger.
+She was both my half-sister and a mystery.
 She looked tired that morning and every one of her 47 years.
 Dark bags hung under her eyes.
-She was buxom and mostly healthy.
+She was buxom and appeared healthy for her age.

 That early fall day she wore a black tank top and black yoga pants.
-She was dressed expecting to be home alone.
-She was not expecting to be in the company of a stranger who was also her half-brother.
+She had dressed expecting to be home alone.
+She was not expecting to be in the company of a visitor who was also her half-brother.
 Yet, there I was, the 49-year-old man now facing her with her Chihuahua on his lap.

-By coincidence that Monday morning, she happened to be home, taking a day off work.
+By coincidence that Monday morning, she was taking a day off work.
 She worked as an attorney for a local government.
 “I’m not surprised to see you,” she said.
 “It’s as if you were meant to come.”
 I could not agree more.